louis-young/markdown-blog/posts/patterns-to-destructure-props-in-react-components.md

   url: "/assets/blog/patterns-to-destructure-props-in-react-components/introduction.jpg"
 ---

+Today, we will explore various patterns used to destructure props in React components.
+Props (short for properties) are immutable properties that are passed down through React components from parent to child.
+They are key to React and it's unidirectional data flow.

-Explore patterns to destructure props in React components.
-There are many approaches and this subject can be quite subjective, so make your own judgements as to what works for you and your team.
+There are many approaches to this and this subject can be quite subjective, so make your own judgements as to what works for you and your team.

 ## Approaches